smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * sahsuland_empty improvements, install for KG
 * geoDataLoader.xml support in front end
 * Removal of hard coded table names
-* tile maker - add parameter to vasry number of tiles processed at once (default: 10).
+* tile maker - add parameter to vary number of tiles processed at once (default: 10).
 This is used to control memory

 #### 19th to 23rd December